1774150545/PACE-2022/README.md

 ```

 ## Note
-we will reformat and beautify the code soon...
+- we will reformat and beautify the code soon...
-libBC.a is based on [4]
-libNuMVC.a is based on [2]
+- libBC.a is based on [4] and libNuMVC.a is based on [2]

 ## Reference
 - [1]Philippe Galinier, Eunice Lemamou, and Mohamed Wassim Bouzidi.
 Applying local search to the feedback vertex set problem.
 Journal of Heuristics, 19(5):797–818, oct 2013. doi: 10.1007/s10732-013-9224-z.